Hammad-hab/Croton/README.md

-# Croton, a language that gives you all the control

-Welcome to croton, a language that features a new and furturistic syntax that rejects the concepts and values of traditional C.

-## About Croton
+# About the Croton Project

-Croton is a dynamically typed, interpreted hybrid programming language that combines the elite concepts of Functional Programming and Object Oriented Programming.
-Objects, instead of being mutable entites are immutable constant datatypes that are interacted with using functions.
-Croton is written in JavaScript which allows it to directly interact with JS code and the browser by the means of extentions made using JS.
-The point of Croton is to allow developers to have more control over this code.
+Croton is a general purpose programming language that is primarily designed for creating hierarchical systems.